 We normally only store data within the European Economic Area (EEA).
 If one of our subcontractors (such as a payment processor) needs to transfer it outside of the EEA then we will take steps to make sure adequate levels of privacy protection, in line with UK data protection law, are in place.
 These safeguards will usually be contractual and/or the result of a European Union decision which allows the transfer (such as a US organization that is certified under the EU-US Privacy Shield Framework).

-We will continue to store limited information about the client (including transaction records) for up to 6 years for accounting, record keeping and administrative purposes.
-If we consider there is a need to store records for longer (for example, the client has been the subject of a dispute or claim) then we will retain the data for as long as is necessary.
+We will continue to store limited information about the customer (including transaction records) for up to 6 years for accounting, record keeping and administrative purposes.
+If we consider there is a need to store records for longer (for example, the customer has been the subject of a dispute or claim) then we will retain the data for as long as is necessary.

 We want to ensure you remain in control of your personal data.
 Part of this is making sure you understand your legal rights, which (for individuals) are as follows: